-Living our lives with purpose and meaning is a goal towards which many strive.
-The motivation for that goal differs, however.
+Living with purpose and meaning is a goal that many strive to achieve.
+However, the motivation for that goal differs.
 Some people are focused on their current existence, while others believe that positive actions in this world will buy them a ticket to the next one – heaven.
 This brings us to a question that everyone from religious authority to soul-searching Sally has asked: Does life continue after death?
 This may be a question on people’s minds nowadays as the global death rate from Covid-19 keeps climbing.

-Here are three reasons to consider the possibility that there may be life after death, and three reasons to believe that death is the end of the road.
+Here are three reasons to consider that there may be life after death, and three reasons to believe that death is the end of the road.

 A Permanent Sleep